enodoscore/fullstack-challenge-v2/coding_challenge/readme.md

 ## Problem

-At **Enodo** we need to take steps to prevent credit fraud.
+At **W&D** we need to take steps to prevent credit fraud.
 Given a set of transactions, your task is to identify the records that are susceptible to be illicit.
 A record is flagged as fraudulent if any of the following conditions apply:

 * Two records have the same email address and deal id, but different credit card, regardless of street address.